 According to the folks at Fashionbeans, the toe shape is important, too.
 “The curved shape – which is created using heat and pressure on the front of the boot – is key.

 Any chunky seams or lining creases can rub with wear, so always try them on to check for a smooth finish inside.”
 If you’re wondering if you can wear Chelsea boots in the summer, the answer is yes, but pay attention to color.
 Here are some looks to rock with tan or light brown Chelsea boots.

 Wear Chelsea boots with a casual suit

-Wear it well: Pair your suede Chelsea boots with a casual suiting look for equal parts sophistication and fun.
+Wear it well: Can you wear Chelsea boots with a suit?
+Of course.
+Pair your suede Chelsea boots with a casual suiting look for equal parts sophistication and fun.

 Wear it well: A soft colored suede Chelsea boot calms down loud chinos for work.

 Wear it well: Roll up the hem of your pants past your ankle to show off your Chelsea boots – and to balance out the slightly wider leg.

 …with a cool-guy leather jacket

 Wear it well: A cool leather jacket can take your suede Chelsea boots out for after work drinks.

 Wear it well: Chelsea boots and a camp collar shirt offer effortless-looking style.